WithoutHaste/ColorPalette/documentation/ColorPalette.md

 ## Properties

-Colors: list of System.Drawing.Color objects which make up the palette
+`Colors`: list of System.Drawing.Color objects which make up the palette

-Count: number of colors in the palette
+`Count`: number of colors in the palette

 ## Constructor